Tasmania cricket team: Beginnings of first-class cricket in Australia

-The Tasmanian side that played against Victoria in 1867.
+The Tasmanian team that played against Victoria in 1867.

 By the late 1840s organised cricket was doing well in both Hobart and Launceston, and was spreading throughout the colony.
 In 1850 the first "North" versus "South" match was held in Oatlands, midway between Hobart and Launceston, and won by the South.
 The success of the match prompted promoters to organise an inter-colonial match, and the inaugural first-class cricket match played in Tasmania, which was also the first ever first-class cricket match in Australia, was played in 1851 between Victoria and Tasmania in Launceston at the Launceston Racecourse.
 The game was billed as "The Gentlemen of Port Phillip versus the Gentlemen of Van Diemen's Land".
 The game featured four-ball overs and no boundaries, attracted a crowd of about 2500 spectators, and it was a timeless match, but only lasted for two days.
 Tasmania emerged victorious by three wickets.